-- (a) Name of the measure - (b) What are the main objectives of the measure?

-- (c) What is the scope (local, national, regional level), nature (legislative, regulatory, financial, institutional) and main features of the measure? - (d) Does it specifically target individuals (e.g. women) and/or social groups as defined in Article 7 of the Convention as "persons belonging to minorities and indigenous peoples"? - (e) What are the results expected through the implementation of the measure? - (f) Which agency is responsible for its implementation and what financial resources have been allocated to implement the measure? - (g) Are non-governmental organisations and/or the private sector engaged in the implementation of the measure? - (h) Was this measure introduced or revised in order to: - Implement the provisions of the Convention? - Support/nurture policy discussion inspired by the Convention? - Other reasons unrelated to the Convention? - (i) Has the implementation of the measure been evaluated?
+- a) Name of the measure - b) What are the main objectives of the measure? - c) What is the scope (local, national, regional level), nature (legislative, regulatory, financial, institutional) and main features of the measure? - d) Does it specifically target individuals (e.g. women) and/or social groups as defined in Article 7 of the Convention as "persons belonging to minorities and indigenous peoples"? - e) What are the results expected through the implementation of the measure? - f) Which agency is responsible for its implementation and what financial resources have been allocated to implement the measure? - g) Are non-governmental organisations and/or the private sector engaged in the implementation of the measure? - h) Was this measure introduced or revised in order to: - Implement the provisions of the Convention? - Support/nurture policy discussion inspired by the Convention? - Other reasons unrelated to the Convention? - i) Has the implementation of the measure been evaluated?
 If so, what were the main conclusions and which indicators were used to determine impact?

-Please respond to the key questions (a) - (i) above concerning the measures adopted to promote the diversity of cultural expressions at different stages of the cultural value chain.
+Please respond to the key questions (a) - (i) above in relation to the measures adopted to promote international cultural cooperation.